 CommonBond Can Help

-Poverty affects more people than you think, and as you now know, there are many ways of fighting poverty in your community.
+Poverty affects more people than you think, and as you now know, there are many ways to help fight poverty in your community.
 Serving your community by donating time or money is a valuable way to get involved.
 Our team at CommonBond wants to help you in your fight, whether you’re in Minneapolis, Milwaukee, or Iowa.
-Get in touch today to learn how you can continue the fight against poverty in your community.
+Get in touch to learn more about how to help the poor and fight poverty in your community today!